rubymonsters/webapps-for-beginners/source/15-databases/01-tables.md

 in this example, Anja has posted two status updates, Rebecca one, and Carla hasn't posted yet.

+If you think at the two columns `id` and `member_id` you notice that the column `id` is special: It must never contain duplicate values, because we want to use the `id` to identify a certain message (or member).
+This is called a *unique identifier*, and the column is called a unique one.
+Also, it auto-increments the id for us: Whenever we store a new row to this table then the database will assign an id, make sure we get the next number, and never get duplicate values.

+These "features", or special properties of the `id` column also are considered part of the structure, alongside with the column name and type: we define these things when we create or modify the database structure.

+The column `member_id` on the other hand should not be unique: We want to be able to store many messages that all belong to the same member row, in the `members` table.
+Therefor we need to be able to have multiple rows with the same `member_id` in the `messages` table.

+Does that make sense?
+This is how we can store data in a database, give it a certain structure, and relate a piece of data (a row) in one table to data (rows) in other tables.

 Now, how can we add data to a table, or retrieve it?